BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Plato.md

 - Common believes exclude hedonism
 - Hedonism is false
 - Plato regard external, non-moral goods (health, physical safety, freedom from pain, etc.) as components of happiness that are not infallibly secured by virtue.
-- Plato thinks the just person gets more pleasure than the unjust
+- Plato thinks the just person gets more pleasure than the unjust.
+Plato, however, believes that the just person gets more pleasure because he is happier; and he thinks the pleasure is greater because its objects are better.
+Plato does not claim that by Price’s tests we can discover that the just person gets more pleasure.
+Price relies on the conception of pleasure and happiness that is assumed by his hedonist opponents, and wrongly applies it to non-hedonist eudaemonist arguments.